 This pass gives you quick and free access to many of London’s most stellar and top attractions.
 You will also have all your transport sorted out, allowing for a smoother getaway in London.

 Now that you know how many days to spend in London, whether you stay in London for one day or a whole month, you’re in for a mesmerising adventure that will surprise you and satisfy your inner wanderer.
 It’s a city that has so much culture, spirit and history that each street tells its own story.

-And as long as you make the most of every second, 3 days will be more than enough, but you can always stay longer.
-You could visit London for months at a time and still find each trip to be unique, mesmerising and utterly memorable.
+And as long as you make the most of every second, 3 days London itinerary will be more than enough, but you can always stay longer.
+You could visit London for months at a time and still find each trip to be unique, mesmerising, and utterly memorable.

-I hope that this guide helps you decide how long to spend in London for your next journey, as well as gives you an idea of how to spend your time.
+I hope that this guide helps you decide how long to spend in London for your next journey and gives you an idea of how to spend your time.